oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 Note that per {{RFC9110}} header field names are case-insensitive; so OAUTH-CLIENT-ATTESTATION-POP, oauth-client-attestation-pop, etc., are all valid and equivalent header field names.
 Case is significant in the header field value, however.

-The OAuth-Client-Attestation-PoP HTTP header field values uses the token68 syntax defined in Section 11.2 of {{RFC9110}} (repeated below for ease of reference).
+The OAuth-Client-Attestation-PoP HTTP header field values uses the token68 syntax defined in {{Section 11.2 of RFC9110}} (repeated below for ease of reference).

 ~~~ abnf
 OAuth-Client-Attestation-PoP   = token68